6 of the best remote control software for Windows 10

 Windows 10 has its own Remote Desktop Connection tool.
 However, the server part of Remote Desktop is only included in the Professional and Enterprise editions.
 So if you don’t have one of those editions, this is some of the best remote desktop software for Windows 10.

 What is the best software to control your PC or laptop remotely?

 Editor’s choice: Radmin (recommended)

-Radmin remote PC access offers a high-speed communication between a remote computer and multiple client computers, and allows you to use it for telecommuting, demos and IT support.
-We have to mention that this software is developped for Windows PC’s.
+Radmin remote PC access offers a high-speed communication between a remote computer and multiple client computers and allows you to use it for telecommuting, demos, and IT support.
+We have to mention that this software is developed for Windows PC’s.

 - Download now Radmin Remote free version from the official website

 Mikogo is an ideal desktop-sharing tool for presentations, tech support and web conferencing.
 You can run the software by setting up an account on the Mikogo website, and then click the Download button on this page to save the software’s setup.
 There’s also a Professional version with a $16 subscription that can include up to 25 participants in a session.

 Mikogo has extensive desktop-sharing options and a great HTML viewer to help users share a PC or Mac with numerous participants.
 The software includes built-in voice and video conferencing options and a session scheduler with which users can send out multiple invites and schedule meetings in advance.
 Its multi-user Whiteboard that enables participants to draw on screen comes in handy for presentations.
 You can record sessions with Mikogo’s screen recorder tool.
 The software’s also compatible with most platforms, has a switch presenter and includes file transfer and chat options.
 So this is one of the best programs for setting up remote desktop connections for multiple participants.